• Skip to primary navigation

 • buns and fixings

-• Preheat grill on high.
-Clean and oil grill grates.
+• Clean and oil grill grates.
+Preheat the grill on high (over 500ยฐF).

 clean and oil grill crates

-• Start with 80/20 ground beef and divide it into ⅓ to ½ pound balls.
-They are the size of a tennis ball and then form into patties about ¾ inch thick and about 4-inch diameter.
+• Start with 80/20 ground beef and divide it into ยผ to ยฝ pound balls (โ…“ pound suggested).
+They are about the size of a tennis ball and then form into patties about 4 inches in diameter and ยฝ to ยพ inches thick.
 Safety note: Always wash your hands for safety before and after touching ground meat.

 • Give them a good sprinkle of salt and pepper on both sides.
-I'm using my 7:2:2 (salt, pepper, garlic).
+I'm using myย 7:2:2ย (salt, pepper, garlic).
+Another seasoning is fine.

 • THE BIG SECRET TO GOOD RESULTS.
-Press one inch round ¼ inch deep indentation into the center of one side.
+Press an indentation of 1-inch diameter and โ…“ the thickness in the center of one side of the patty.

 • Grill over direct heat with a closed lid preferred, but you can do open grilling if you prefer.
 Flip after 5 minutes.

-• Grill another 3-4 minutes and check the temperature.
-Get to 160° to 165°, then add cheese for about 30-60 seconds if using cheese.
+• Grill for an additional 3-4 minutes and check the temperature.
+Get to 160ยฐ.
 Times are given as estimates.
 You are cooking to the final internal temperature and NEVER by time alone.

 Recipe Notes